delphicventurescode/AMPES2_myPESTLERepo/Strategic_Management__TheoryClass/5c_Announcements_of_Mar_15_2026/README.md

 # README

-I asked Claude to comment about the multiple Virtual Machine set up and here is what it came up with.
+I asked Claude to comment about the multiple Virtual Machine set up and here is what it said about this set up as a pedagogical tool for students.

+Not only is it instructive about resource optimization in Strategic Management, it is also actually extremely useful.
+You are extracting a lot of value out of a single laptop.
+Gemini also thinks that this is a great pedagogical tool.

+More comments from Gemini, Claude, et cetera, are available in this folder.

 [+]